conveyal/r5/docs/static-output.md

 This contains the non-transit access times to each nearby pixel.
 The center pixel of the image is the pixel specified by x and y in the filename.
 It is a grayscale png with an odd number of rows and columns; the value (0-254) of each pixel is the travel time from the origin to that pixel in _minutes_, with 255 indicating unreachable.

+## Calculating accessibility

+All of the opportunity categories will be stored in similar flat files.
+After computing travel times over the entire departure window, accessibility should be calculated over the entire window, and then averages should be taken.
+(It is important to take the averages of the accessibility, rather than taking average travel time and using that to compute average accessibility; see [OpenTripPlanner issue 2148](https://github.com/opentripplanner/OpenTripPlanner/issues/2148))